Main illustration: Joseph Vass

 Along with increased competition, many companies are getting closer than ever to their customers and prospects.
 The advent of modern messengers, in particular, has removed so much friction from the process of buying software.
 For a sales rep, live chat allows you to sell to 5 customers at once versus a single customer on a phone call or in a face-to-face meeting.
 Less widely acknowledged is that while you can sell to more people at once, live chat also allows the consumer to evaluate more solutions at once.
 As a rep, your job is both more interesting and more challenging as a result.

+Competitive selling is about improving your company’s ability to beat the competition by developing stronger, longer-term relationships with customers.
 The rise in the number of competitors and the increasing ease with which customers can research and compare their options means that you will have to acknowledge your rivals.
 But what is the best way to sell your solution over a competitor’s?

 It’s important to remember that your competitors deserve respect.